thindil/nish/README.md

 also possible to set the amount of commands to store in the shell's history or the shell should store also invalid commands or not.

+When there is some text entered by the user, the history search only commands which starts with the entered text.

 #### Advanced shell's configuration

 All shell's options can be previewed from the shell.
 Additionally, it is